Skip to content

 Security Filesystem sandbox path, HTTP allowlist, injection detection

-MaxCostUsd Hard spend cap for the session
+MaxTotalTokens Hard token cap for the session (input + output combined)

 McpServers MCP server definitions; tools registered at startup alongside built-ins